gmarkall/nbep-7/README.md

 - `context`: The context in which the pointer was allocated.
 - `owner`: A Python object that owns the memory, e.g. a `DeviceNDArray` instance.
-- `pointer`: A `ctypes` pointer type (e.g. `ctypes.c_void_p`) holding the address of the allocated memory.
+- `pointer`: A `ctypes` pointer (e.g. `ctypes.c_void_p`) holding the address of the allocated memory.
 - `size`: The size of the allocated memory in bytes.
 - `finalizer`: A method that is called when the last reference to the `MappedMemory` object is released.
-This method could e.g. call `cuMemFreeHost` on the pointer to deallocate the memory when it is no longer needed.
+For example, this method could call `cuMemFreeHost` on the pointer to deallocate the memory immediately.

 Note that the inheritance from `AutoFreePointer` is an implementation detail and need not concern the developer of an EMM plugin - `MemoryPointer` is higher in the MRO of `MappedMemory`.

-Memory in the host address space only, that is pinned, is represented with the `PinnedMemory` class
+Memory that is only in the host address space and has been pinned is represented with the `PinnedMemory` class:

 ```python
 class PinnedMemory(mviewbuf.MemAlloc):